crowdsecurity/crowdsec/docs/v1.X/docs/write_configurations/parsers.md

 > In the current example, we'll write a parser for the logs produced by `iptables` (netfilter) with the `-j LOG` target.
 > This document aims at detailing the process of writing and testing new parsers.

+!!! tips "Exported fields"
+    You can view some of the extracted fields of existing parsers in the [Hub](https://hub.crowdsec.net/fields)

 ## Base parser file

 The most simple parser can be defined as :